tellurianinteractive/Tellurian.Trains.ClockPulseService/README.md

 The alternative is to call the clock API and getting the time.

 ## Release Notes
+Release 1.6.0 at 2023-05-02:
+- **Clock cables** are now shortcutted when voltage becomes zero.
+  This is to effectively remove any inductive spikes in the clock circuit.

 Release 1.5.5 at 2023-04-27:
 - **Parallelized notifications** to sinks.
 - **Time restrictions** for sink methods documented for those who implement a sink.